“A good school provides a rounded education for the whole person.

 We teach Computing in Reception class as an integral part of the topic work covered during the year.
 As the Reception class is part of the Foundation Stage of the National Curriculum, we relate the Computing aspects of the children’s work to the objectives set out in Early Years Curriculum.
 During the year the children gain in confidence and start to use Computing to find out information and to communicate in a variety of ways.

 We teach Computing to all children, whatever their age, ability and individual needs.
 Computing forms part of the school curriculum policy to provide a broad and balanced education for all.
 Through our Computing teaching, we provide learning opportunities that enable all pupils to make good progress.
 We strive hard to meet the needs of those pupils with special educational needs.
+We also have some inclusive equipment which helps every child to participate in all activities.
+For example we have invested in equipment which helps children to visualise their algorithms and therefore enables them to debug more effectively.
+These resources give all children access to the high-tech equipment that we use across the school.

 Using the Internet